 She has been a jury member for the Rotterdam Architecture Prize (2019) and the Blauwe Kamer Yearbook of Urbanism & Landscape Architecture (2019).

 She won the LafargeHolcim Awards Bronze for Latin America in 2017 for Urban Circulatory System in Brazil, praised by the Awards jury for its detailed analysis of water flows as an urban “circulatory system” running through the favela.

 She was a workshop presenter at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.

-Eva Pfannes will be a member of the LafargeHolcim Awards jury for region Europe in 2020.
+Eva Pfannes was a member of the LafargeHolcim Awards jury for region Europe in 2020.